-Is your Windows version X or newer?
-Check Y to confirm.
-If your version is >= Z, you should have CP2102 support out of the box.
+Is your Windows version v11 or newer?
+If so, you should have CP2102 support out of the box.
 Skip over this section and do not install the Silicon Labs driver.

-1. The installation of the CP2102 driver is done from Windows (not inside the WSL terminal).
+- Installing the CP2102 driver is done from Windows (not inside the WSL terminal).
 Switch to your Windows web browser and go to the Silicon Labs CP210x Downloads page.

-2. On this page, select the "Downloads" tab and find the link for "CP210x Windows Drivers v6.7.6".
+- Select the "Downloads" tab and find "CP210x Windows Drivers v6.7.6".
 Download this zip file.

 Be sure to choose version 6.7.6!
 Don't be confused by other drivers with similar names and slightly different version numbers.
 The version to download is exactly CP210x Windows Drivers v6.7.6.

-Confirm console driver finds USB-serial device
+Confirm CP2102 driver finds USB-serial device

 Plug in the usb-serial into a USB port or USB hub on your laptop and confirm it can be found.